 Transient hypoglycemia normally happens when most people who have been eating a high carb diet drastically reduce carbohydrate intake for the first time.
 This type happens during the first several weeks of carb reduction because the body has not had time to create the enzymes or metabolic state to burn internal fat stores for fuel.
 Basically there is a gap in the amount of carbohydrate available for fuel, and the process of accessing fat stores for fuel.
 The lack of fuel sources results in transient low blood sugar.

-Reactive hypoglycemia, the second type, is more of an acute reaction to a very high carb meal.
-For instance, when a person eats 2 or 3 glazed donuts, there is a huge spike in blood sugar and insulin after such a meal.
-The insulin spike drives blood sugar very low afterwards.
+Reactive hypoglycemia is more of an acute reaction to a very high carb meal.
+For instance, when a person eats 2 or 3 glazed donuts, there is a huge spike in blood sugar and compensating insulin secretion after such a meal.
+The large insulin spike drives blood sugar very low several hours after the meal.

 Insulin, a hormone, is secreted from the pancreas in response to eating food, especially foods high in carbohydrates.
 Its main job is to move the blood sugar your body creates from the food you eat into your cells so that it can be broken down for energy or stored.
 Insulin is a very powerful hormone, and it acts very quickly.
 The amount of insulin your body secretes is closely tied to how much blood sugar is being created from food.